Fannon/search-bookmarks-history-and-tabs/README.md

 ## User Configuration

 The user options are written in [JSON format](https://en.wikipedia.org/wiki/JSON) or [JSON5 format](https://json5.org/).
-You only need to define the options that you want to overwrite options.
+You only need to define the options that you want to overwrite from the default.

 To see what configurations are available and what they do, please have a look at the `defaultOptions` in [popup/js/model/options.js](popup/js/model/options.js).